MicrosoftDocs/entra-docs/docs/identity/conditional-access/concept-authentication-transfer.md

 - With authentication transfer, if users perform multifactor authentication (MFA) on their PC, they aren't required to perform MFA on their mobile device.
 - With authentication transfer, Conditional Access policies get evaluated before transferring the authentication.
 If a policy isn't met for the mobile device, the user is prompted to sign in manually.
    - Authentication Transfer bypasses 3rd party mobile device management (MDM) solutions when transferring authentication to mobile devices.
-- With authentication transfer, users must reauthentication on their PC even if they signed in with protected session tokens, like the Primary Refresh Token.
-They are'nt required to reauthenticate on mobile apps.
+- With authentication transfer, users must reauthenticate on their PC even if they signed in with protected session tokens, like the Primary Refresh Token.
+They aren't required to reauthenticate on mobile apps.

 ## Authentication transfer in sign-in logs